Services Portfolio Industries Blog About Get FREE Quote

 • Goal setting: Define success metrics

-Phase 2: Foundation (Weeks 2-4)
+Phase 2: Foundation (Weeks 2 to 4)

 • Technical optimization: Speed, responsiveness, core vitals

-• Content strategy: Mobile-first content planning
+• Content strategy: Mobile first content planning

-• Design system: Mobile-optimized components
+• Design system: Mobile friendly components

 • Testing setup: Analytics and monitoring tools

-Phase 3: Implementation (Weeks 5-8)
+Phase 3: Implementation (Weeks 5 to 8)

-• Design execution: Mobile-first layouts and interfaces
+• Design execution: Mobile first layouts and interfaces

-• Content creation: Mobile-optimized copy and media
+• Content creation: Mobile friendly copy and media

-• Feature development: Mobile-specific functionality
+• Feature development: Mobile specific functionality

 • Quality assurance: Cross-device testing